By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 In the binge drinking pattern, the drinker consumes a large quantity of alcohol on one drinking occasion.
 Anyone might experience an occasional episode of heavy drinking but with consistently heavy drinkers or binge drinkers, their typical pattern of consumption is that when they drink the get drunk.

-There are two principle concerns with binge drinking.
+There are two principal concerns with binge drinking.

 1. Alcohol damages the drinker’s brain and body.